Indexing BW Data in SAP NetWeaver BW Accelerator

 Calculations in the query cannot be performed before aggregation.
 Indexing can be performed despite this, but the relevant key figures cannot be used in every context.

 Local aggregation is used.
-The system ingores this during indexing.
-(The query result in the OLAP Engine is not the same as the one that the user sees.)
+The system ignores this during indexing.
+The query result in the Analytic Manager is not the same as the result that the user sees.

 The technical name of the query is more than 20 letters long.
 An index ID is formed from the query name.
 There is a technical limitation for this.Note